hak5/packetsquirrel-payloads/README.md

 ![Packet Squirrel](https://cdn.shopify.com/s/files/1/0068/2142/products/Packet_Squirrel_300x.jpg)

+## Updating
+If you've downloaded this repository via `git`, you can update to the latest versions of the payloads with `git pull`.
+If you downloaded as a zip or other file, please download the latest from [github](https://github.com/hak5/packetsquirrel-payloads/).

 ## Disclaimer
 Generally, payloads may execute commands on your device.
 As such, it is possible for a payload to damage your device.
 Payloads from this repository are provided AS-IS without warranty.
 While Hak5 makes a best effort to review payloads, there are no guarantees as to their effectiveness.
 As with any script, you are advised to proceed with caution.